We couldn't be happier for our Amy Finlayson and everything she's achieved.

 This week ORGANICA was presented at Luxe Studios and the results have been fantastic for our Amy....

-What prompted the collaboration with Mick on Organica and what inspired the projects itself?
+prompted the collaboration with Mick on Organica and what inspired the projects

 Mick approached me a while ago and floated the idea of collaborating on a project.
 Through many (many) emails, sharing references and ideas, we came to this amazing floral inspired theme that was organic and beautiful yet still edgy and interesting.
 Shoots however have a way of doing their own thing, you can meticulously plan something but ultimately in art (and life) you have to let go and watch it unfold.